products have been assessed for circularity.

 Testing more circular services

-As always, nobody can do everything alone – that is why we need to develop long term relationships with our customers, connect where it adds value, and co-create the future together.
+As always, nobody can do everything alone – which is why we need to develop long term relationships with our customers, connect where it adds value, and co-create the future together.
 To do this, we are testing and developing new business models and concepts.
 We want to enable customers to prolong the life of their IKEA products through convenient solutions that inspire them to acquire, care for, and pass them on in circular ways.

 Creating markets for second-hand items